M-Murad-Ahmed/Image-Proc/README.md

 * Image Convolution (I have also done correlation): Convoluting an image with a mask for smoothing and edge
 detection:
 1. Average
-2. Weighted average,
+2. Weighted average
-3. 4 and 8 neighbour laplacian,
+3. 4 and 8 neighbour laplacian
-4. 4 and 8 neighbour laplacian enhancement,
+4. 4 and 8 neighbour laplacian enhancement
 5. Roberts 1 and 2
 6. Sobel x and y